 Because of hopelessness, many Hongkongers now are seeking the opportunity to leave.
-For those who have no choice but remain, they fight to survive.
+For those who has no choice but stay, they fight to survive.

 Another day in Paradise digs beneath the veneer of the contemporary English landscape, exposing the persistent ideology of the contemporary era.
 A series of colour photographs made in the counties of England, from 2017 to 2019.

 Maybe it came from the shade of history, a wonderful imagination towards the UK was embedded in my mind.
 The unique cultural character of Hongkongers under the influence of the colonialism, which incorporates Eastern and Western cultures, offers me a blurry position in viewing the British landscape.
 After the Brexit referendum, I came to Britain, and the issue of nationalism was rising.
 I thought there was a paradise waiting for me, and my intention was to rediscover the social landscape.
 The mixture of memory, stereotype, politic and the psychological landscape became my response to my foggy understanding of Britain.